linux-surface/linux-surface/README.md

 ### Instructions

-NOTE: For the ipts_firmware files, please select a version. v76 has been reportedly the best for the Surface Book and v78 for the Surface Pro 4 and 2017.
+NOTE: For the ipts_firmware files, please select the version for your device. v76 for the Surface Book v78 for the Surface Pro 4 v79 for the Surface Laptop v102 for the Surface Pro 2017

 1. Copy the files under root to where they belong:
   * $ sudo cp -R root/* /